Explore, expand, exploit

 And between those two focus-areas, we have Rogers’ Early Adopters, or Wardley’s Settlers, or the Expand mode here: they each deal with making the new usable and useful.

 But exactly as Simon Wardley warns about the absence of the Settlers, if the Early Adopters are missing, there’s a great big gap that can’t easily be bridged:

 In which case, what would it look like if that intermediate Expand stage is missing?
 Conversely, what is it that happens in that Expand stage?

-The short-answer is that, like Rogers’ Early Majority, the skills in use in the Expand phase are those that take a new idea make it work.
+The short-answer is that, like Rogers’ Early Adopters, the skills in use in the Expand phase are those that take a new idea and make it work.
 The Explore phase produces a prototype; but that isn’t going to work well for Exploit – too unstable, too unreliable, often too inefficient, too fragile for real-world use.
 For one example that Peter Cumper and I discussed, Explore produces a rough-but-working prototype, which Expand reworks with cloud-services to deal with the scaling issues, privacy issues, compliance concerns and and more – giving a scalable, reliable production-ready tool that Exploit can, well, exploit.